-The vocational-technical building is well equipped to offer courses in wood manufacturing, sheet metal, auto mechanics, general shop and radio mechanics.
+The trades buildings are well equipped to offer courses in wood manufacturing, sheet metal, auto mechanics, general shop and radio mechanics.
 Many students are taking advantage of these courses on the high school or college level.
 They also offer full-time courses to young men who wish to earn a certificate in one of the skilled trades after eighteen months' training.